 Dr. Sheppard’s Farm Train

-In our diverse region of the country, one fact we can probably all agree upon is that North Dakota enjoys a historical and essential partnership with agriculture.
-A small but vibrant example is the reception of the North Dakota Agriculture College’s unique Farm Train in the month of June in 1910.
+One fact we can probably all agree upon is that North Dakota enjoys a historical and essential partnership with agriculture.
+A small but vibrant example is the reception received by the North Dakota Agriculture College’s travelling farm train in June of 1910.

-After the initial hour of the gathering, the attendees adjourned to a hall where they met a Mr. Willard, representing the Northern Pacific Railroad.
-The railroad partnered with the NDAC by providing the train.
-The agricultural college afforded two of its star professor to teach, advise and mingle with the rural citizens.
+The coaches of the farm train were designed to display, instruct, and feature the latest scientific agricultural exhibits, providing tips for the onlookers.
+After the initial hour of the gathering, the attendees adjourned to a hall where they met a Mr. Willard, who represented the Northern Pacific Railroad.
+The railroad partnered with NDAC by supplying the train.
+The agricultural college afforded two of its star professors to teach, advise and mingle with the citizens.

-The cooperation between the NP Railroad and the campus led to many successful collaborations that allowed the campus to reach one of its goals: “to make the state its campus.”
+The cooperation between the railroad and the campus led to many successful collaborations that allowed the campus to reach one of its goals: “to make the state its campus.”